Androna

 Androna, also known as al-Andarin (الأندرين), is a Byzantine site spread over a vast area at the edges of the semi-desert, about 25 kilometers beyond the more well-known Byzantine site of Qasr Ibn Wardan.

 History

 Androna was built as a defense line against nomadic skirmishes in the Syrian Desert.
-The fortified city contains many churches, palaces and baths; and was famous for its vineyards and high-quality wine in which it was mentioned by Amr ibn Kulthum in his ode.
+The fortified city contains at least ten churches, a large military building and public baths; and was famous for its vineyards and high-quality wine in which it was mentioned by Amr ibn Kulthum in his ode.

 The following is the opening verse of his ode: